btshft/ProjectPack/README.md

 There are some ways to solve 'inconvenience' like [setting PrivateAssets="all"](https://www.jacobmohl.dk/til/use-project-to-project-references-in-nuget/) or [hacking csproj](https://github.com/dotnet/sdk/issues/6688#issuecomment-333318028) which can lead to runtime exceptions.

 Therefore, this tool was created trying to cope with project-to-project dependencies in NuGet packages and make working with them not so terrible.

+# How it works
+Tool inspired by article [Analyzing .NET Core project dependencies](https://www.jerriepelser.com/blog/analyze-dotnet-project-dependencies-part-1/).
+Is uses the same mechanism to analyze dependencies and build a graph, through a MSBuild `GenerateRestoreGraphFile` targer after which the tool analyzes dependencies and for each of them translates the call to dotnet pack.